fluentpython/orablog/level-up.rst

     *Tim Peters, legendary Python core developer and author of* The Zen of Python.

-It's easy to write useful code in Python, but to really become productive you should become fluent in it.
+It's easy to write useful code in Python, but to be really productive you should become fluent in it.
 Python is highly consistent and expressive.
 Many of Python's best shortcuts are not special cases but actually leverage powerful abstractions that apply across the board.
 Learning and applying those idioms will make your code shorter, faster and easier to understend by other Pythonistas.

+Python Data Model...

 #1 Avoid reinventing the wheel
 ------------------------------